dennisss/dacha/pkg/cluster/index.md

     - In Ubuntu this is done by appending these to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub` and running `sudo update-grub` (then restart the computer).

+**Udev**

+For raw management of USB devices or disks (e.g. NAS), also install the udev rules mentioned [here](/pkg/usb/index.md) to ensure that these resources are delegated to non-root groups.

 ##### Raspberry Pi

 Follow the instructions [here](../rpi/index.md) to flash our custom image to all the SDcards you want to use in the cluster.
 It is recommended to flash while setting a static ethernet IP address (manually pick the next unused IP).